Watch the Energy 101 video above to learn about how wind turbines capture wind energy on land and offshore.

 Twisted Jacket Foundation

 Offshore wind turbines are typically supported by a structure buried in the seafloor.
 One option is a traditional “jacket” foundation, which is a trussed structure that looks similar to a massive radio tower in the water.
 A recent innovation by a U.S. company has resulted in a twisted jacket foundation, where three “legs” are twisted around a central column.
 These structures are easier to manufacture and install than traditional foundations, helping drive down the cost of energy from offshore wind.
-Both Dominion Virginia Power and Fishermen’s Energy will use this type of foundation, which enables the companies to analyze and assess how the structural design performs at two separate locations with different turbine technology and site conditions.
+Both Dominion Virginia Power and Fishermen’s Energy will use this type of foundation at their sites off the coasts of Virginia Beach and Atlantic City, New Jersey, respectively which will enable the companies to analyze and assess how the structural design performs at two separate locations with different turbine technology and site conditions.
 If the projects successfully demonstrate the twisted jacket foundations, engineers may use the design in future offshore wind projects in locations such as the Atlantic Wind Energy Areas established by the Bureau of Ocean Energy Management.

 Floating Foundation (Semi-Submersible)